ksavransky/AlgoTracker/README.md

 ###[Link to AlgoTracker](http://jockey-enlistment-68560.bitballoon.com/)

-This project is a developer and computer science educational application that graphs the run time for various algorithms given numerous inputs.
+This application graphs the run time of various algorithms across numerous inputs.
 The application consists of two parts.
-First, the application has a sorting algorithm performance grapher that compares the run time of six popular sorting algorithms based on five randomized unsorted arrays of different lengths (entered by the user).
-Second, the application allows the user to write two custom Javascript functions and compare their run times against each other across five inputs.
-The run times are graphed across the inputs and the results are logged in a simulated console.
+The first part of the application is a sorting algorithm performance grapher that compares the run time of six popular sorting algorithms based on five randomized unsorted arrays of different lengths (chosen by the user).
+This part of the app is intended to be used for CS education purposes.
+The second part of the application allows a user to write up to two custom Javascript functions and compare their run times against each other across five inputs via a graph and a simulated console's result log.
+This part of the app can be used by developers to test the speed of their algorithms.

 AlgoTracker was developed using Javascript, D3, and HTML/CSS.